Lease agreements don’t always start on the first of the month.

 When the landlord and tenant each sign the rental agreement, the tenant should pay a full first month’s rent and security deposit, plus possibly the last month’s rent if allowed.

-On the first day of the first entire month in the unit, they then owe the prorated rent from the partial month.
+On the first day of the entire month in the unit, they owe the prorated rent from the partial month.

-Sound backward?
-It’s a little counterintuitive, with the tenant paying a full month’s rent when they move in midway through the month, and the prorated month’s rent at the beginning of the first full month.
-But landlords want to ensure the tenant has both a full month’s rent and security deposit in order to lock down the lease agreement.
+Does that sound backward?
+It’s a little counterintuitive, with the tenant paying a full month’s rent when they move in midway through the month and the prorated month’s rent at the beginning of the first full month.
+But landlords want to ensure the tenant has both a full month’s rent and security deposit to lock down the lease agreement.

 If there’s less than a week remaining before the first of the month, so you’re only prorating a few days of rent, many landlords require both the prorated rent and the first full month’s rent when signing the lease contract.